 Updates & Notices

-MOST prices & info on products are out of date, with the exception of the Chameleon Pigment Suppliers list (updated most frequently).
+This blog and some info within is out of date, with the occasional exception of the Chameleon Pigment Suppliers list, but it stands as is for reference.
 The date of any updates are noted at the top of each page/entry.
-Updated Franken Polish Supply Stores 1/01/18.